openhwgroup/core-v-verif/cva6/docs/VerifPlans/csr_access/dvplan_csr-access.md

 *   **Verification Goals**

+    1.Attempt to write a RO CSR.
-    Ensure that write into Machine read-only CSR raises an illegal instruction exception.
+    2.Check to see that an illegal instruction exception occurred.
+    3.Immediately after returning from the exception handler, check to see that the CSR value is not changed.

 *   **Pass/Fail Criteria:** Self-Check